-Commitment Template 7.1 Open Parliament Engag 7.1 Open Parliament Engagement Commitme nt Starts November 2021 and Ends Ju ne 2023 New commitment Lead implementing agency/actor The Ghana Parl iament Commitment description Problem to be addressed • The Ghana Parliament has been an active member of the Global Open Parliament Partnership Initiative but has never submitted commitments in any of the previou action plans and now feels the need to contribute to the National Action Plan. tiative but f the previous The commitment The Ghana Parliament shall effectively participate in the OGP Ghana activities by December 2022 ticipate in the Contribution of commitment to solving problem 5 Relevance of commitment to OGP values • Commitment will bring the Ghana Parliament in line with the Ghana OGPs commitments on the principles of accountability, transparency, citizen's participation and the people's right to know principles of Additional information Milestone Activity wi th a verifiable deliverable Start Date: End Date: Adopt an Open Parliame Adopt an Open Parliament Action Plan by the end of Nov.
-2021 June 2023

-December 2022 to ensure that the Open Government values of transparency, accountability, citizens participation are integrated into Parliamentary work and practices s in the House by the end of 2022 to I dialogue on Open governance.
+Commitment Template 7.1 Open Parliament Engag ement Commitme nt Starts November 2021 and Ends Ju ne 2023 New commitment Lead implementing agency/actor The Ghana Parl iament Commitment description Problem to be addressed The Ghana Parliament has been an active member of the Global Open Parliament Partnership Initiative but has never submitted commitments in any of the previous action plans and now feels the need to contribute to the National Action Plan.
+The commitment The Ghana Parliament shall effectively participate in the OGP Ghana activities by December 2022 Contribution of commitment to solving problem This commitment will strengthen Ghana Parliament's active engagement with the Global Open Parliament Partnership.
+Relevance of commitment to OGP values Commitment will bring the Ghana Parliament in line with the Ghana OGPs commitments on the principles of accountability, transparency, citizen's participation and the people's right to know Additional information Milestone Activity wi Start Date: End Date: Adopt an Open Parliame December 2022 to ensu values of transparency, are integrated into Parli Nov.
+2021 June 2023 • Establish an OGP caucus in the House by the end of 2022 to create space for political dialogue on Open governance.
 Nov.
+2021 June 202

-2021 June 2023 Contact information Name of responsible person from implementing agency The Right Honorable Alban Kingsford Sumana Bagbin a Bagbin Title, Department The Speaker, The Parliament of Ghana Email and Phone Info@parliament.gh +233-302-633-030, +233-302-664-530 Other State actors Actors involved Involved The Parliament of Ghana CSOs, private sector, multilaterals, working groups Parliamentary Network Africa PNAfr Center for Democratic Development Institute for Democratic Governance Penplusbyte and Odikro (CDD).
+Contact information Name of responsible person from implementing agency The Right Honorable Alban Kingsford Sumana Bagbin Title, Department The Speaker, The Parliament of Ghana Email and Phone Info@parliament.gh +233-302-633-030, +233-302-664-530 Other Actors Involved State actors involved The Parliament of Ghana CSOs, private sector, multilaterals, working groups Parliamentary Network Africa PNAfrica, Center for Democratic Development (CDD).
+Institute for Democratic Governance (IDEG)